Intrespark/intrespark.com/README.md

-# QuickKit-Site
+# IntreSpark
-The official site for QuickKit
+The official site for IntreSpark

 More info coming soon